justincpresley/ndn-python-svs/docs/src/specification/types.rst

     * **Shared**: cache other nodes' data to help spread their data!

-Items listed below are not implemented yet and will added in the future!
+Items listed below are not implemented yet and will be added in the future!

     * **Prefetch**: send interests ahead of time to get data 1/2 RTT, reducing latency.
     * **Pubsub**: keep your unique data name and just use a mapping! publish and subscribe to data streams.